Skip to main content

 How do I import my bank transactions?

-Describes various ways, both automatic and manual, to get your banking transactions into One Church.
+Describes various ways, both automatic and manual, to get banking transactions into One Church.

-There are two ways to get your bank transactions into the system.
-You can either import them via an export from your banking website, or via an automatic integration.
+There are two ways to get bank transactions into the system: import them via an export from a banking website, or via an automatic integration.
 This article explains both methods.

 Automatically via Plaid